flutter-munich/hackathon/README.md

 You can use any repository, or even set up a [free organization for your team](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/creating-a-new-organization-from-scratch).

+Use an open-source license.
+We recommend Apache 2.0.

 We want that everybody who attends the event can later look up and learn from all the different solutions to the challenge.

 ## Other resources